 - Tocopherol (Vitamin E): Oily preparations, emulsions

-- Preventing bacterial and fungal growth in multi-dose containers
+- Uses: Preventing bacterial and fungal growth in multi-dose containers, extending shelf life, maintaining sterility of ophthalmic and parenteral products.

-- Some preservatives cause irritation (e.g., benzalkonium chloride in eye drops)
+- Disadvantages: Some cause irritation (e.g., benzalkonium chloride in eye drops); parabens raise endocrine concerns at high doses; some patients show hypersensitivity.

 5. Solvents